SiddhantJaiswal-0125/Concure/README.md

 This app is made with a purpose to aware you, not to scare you.
 So, take precautions and be safe #StayHome

-This app is made with a porpose to aware you, not to scare you.
-So, take precautions and be safe #StayHome

 ## Features
 * Vaccine Slots Booking as per Pincode and Date
 * Latest World Stats